Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Theory

 for some universal constant $c_1$ independent of $n, p, t$ and choice of $\bW$. \end{corollary}

-Note that $\delta_n$ is the optimal excess risk (except a poly-logarithm term) associated with the hardest component in the hierarchical composition model when the latent factor $\bbf$ is observable and used as the input of the deep ReLU network.
-Therefore, Corollary \ref{coro:roc-fa-nn} asserts that if $\bx$ indeed admits linear factor model structure \eqref{eq:dgp-lfm}, and our choice of diversified projection matrix is near-optimal such that $\nu_{\min}(\bH) \asymp 1$, then with probability at least $1-3e^{-t}$.
-We can see that in the high-dimensional regime where $p\gg n$, the error bound is dominated by $\delta_n$.
-Therefore, we can conclude that the FAR-NN estimator can achieve an oracle convergence rate as if the factor $\bbf$ is observable and hierarchical composition is known.
+Note that $\delta_n$ is the optimal excess risk (except a poly-logarithm term) associated with the hardest component in $\mathcal{H}(d, l,\mathcal{P})$ when the latent factor $\bbf$ is observable and used as the input of the deep ReLU network.
+Therefore, Corollary \ref{coro:roc-fa-nn} asserts that if $\bx$ indeed admits linear factor model structure \eqref{eq:dgp-lfm}, and our choice of diversified projection matrix is near-optimal such that $\nu_{\min}(\bH) \asymp 1$, then with probability at least $1-3e^{-t}$ (with $t=10 \log n$, say, the probability is at least $1-3n^{-10}$ and error contribution is only of order $(\log n)/n$ in \eqref{eq:roc-fa-nn-final}).
+We can see that the error bound is dominated by $\delta_n$ in the high-dimensional regime $p\asymp n$.
+Hence, it's evident that the FAR-NN estimator can achieve an oracle convergence rate as if the factor $\bbf$ is observable and the composition structure is known.

 A natural question is whether we can choose the diversified projection matrix such that the condition $\nu_{\min}(\bH) \asymp 1$ is satisfied.
 The following proposition gives an affirmative answer under the additional assumptions on the distribution of $(\bbf, \bu)$.